- When someone asks you to do something you don’t want to do, ask them back “how am I supposed to do that”? That forces the other party to negotiate.

 It’s unlikely they’re going to agree…unless you prepare yourself well.

-The accusation audit: tell your audience what they think about you -> it shows empathy, acknowledge their fears, and diffuses the bad feelings.
+The accusation audit: tell your audience what they think about you -> it shows empathy, acknowledges their fears, and diffuses the bad feelings.

 It serves to anchor their emotions low, so whatever higher emotions you offer them after will seem like a good deal.